Lockheed Martin Corp

 Political Influence

-From 1999 to September 2021, Lockheed Martin spent $493.6 million in lobbying expenses in the U.S. on issues including tax matters impacting Lockheed Martin, the defense budget, Army missile defense, aerospace, and cybersecurity, among over 1,700 different issues.
-In addition to lobbying, the company's employee political action committee (PAC) spent $35 million in campaign contributions from 1995 to September 2021.
-It has donated to both Republican and Democratic parties through direct contributions and other PACs.
+Between 1998 and November 2022, Lockheed Martin spent over $305 million on lobbying the U.S. government on over 1,700 different issues, including tax matters impacting the company, the defense budget, F-35 and Army missile defense funding, aerospace issues, and cybersecurity.
+In addition to its lobbying expenditures, the company's employee political action committee (PAC) spent over $35 million in campaign contributions between 1995 and September 2021.
+It has donated to both the Republican and Democratic parties through direct contributions and other PACs.

 Lockheed Martin has close ties to the U.S. military.
-Since 2007, it has hired 43 former officials from the Department of Defense.
-Former DHS Secretary Jeh Johnson is now on the Lockheed Martin board of directors.
+Since 2007, it has hired 44 former senior officials from the DOD.
+Former Secretary of Homeland Security Jeh Johnson is on the company's board of directors.

 Economic Activism Highlights